yangzhj53/DQN-breakout/README.md

 **In addition, we have made innovations in other aspects**

 * We added ddqn model and integrated ddqn model with dueling dqn model
-* We explore the method of fast training model, which can quickly train convergence in a very short number of training times
+* We explore the method of fast training model, which canconverge in a very short number of training times
 * During the training, we found several interesting agent models.
-Their strategy is to save life rather than choose to pass the customs.
+Their strategy is to survive rather than choose to pass the game.
 Therefore, such models will never lose the game and continue the game forever while getting high scores.

 ## Stable version using state mechine（not the highest score)